Merton London Borough Council elections: 1986-1990

-The by-election was called following the resignation of Cllr.
-Kathryn E. Nicholls.
+The by-election was called following the resignation of Cllr Kathryn Nicholls.
 The result meant that the Conservatives lost their one-seat majority on the council, placing the council under no overall control until the next election.
 Since this by-election, the Conservatives have yet to win back majority control of the council.
 This was the first election ever contested by the Merton Park Ward Residents Association, which had run in opposition to the council's proposed extension of the A24 relief road.